We’ve understood why we need a new approach to leadership, to bring us through this time of change.

 At first glance it might seem to make sense to start with results — after all, there are so many urgent issues to deal with that we don’t really have time to think about inspiration.

 But there will always be another crisis.
 And crisis creates stress.
-And stressed-out people don’t see the situation clearly, which leads to poor decisions, which get implemented badly, so the situation doesn’t get resolved, the can gets kicked down the road, and the churning just gets worse — both our inner emotional churning and the outer churning in the world.
+And stressed-out people don’t see the situation clearly, which leads to poor decisions, which get implemented badly, so the situation doesn’t get resolved, and the churning just gets worse — both the outer churning in the world and our inner emotional churning.

-If we truly want to create a new kind of leadership — one that creates lasting solutions in a changing world — then we have to start by finding new ways of creating inspiration and emotional engagement.
+This means that if we truly want a new kind of leadership — one that creates lasting solutions in a changing world — then we have to start by finding new ways of creating inspiration and emotional engagement.

 When we do this, several things will happen: